 Older dogs are not known to be fussy eaters, but this does not mean they can be given a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 If you are looking to buy a Shihpoo, you would need to pay anything from £500 to £850 for a well-bred puppy.
-The cost of insuring a male 3-year-old Shihpoo in northern England would be £25.45 a month for basic cover but for a lifetime policy, this would set you back £46.12 a month (quote as of October 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Shihpoo in northern England would be £27.25 a month for basic cover but for a lifetime policy, this would set you back £48.61 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

 As a rough guide, the average cost to keep and care for a Shihpoo would be between £50 to £70 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Shihpoo puppy that’s been bred from health tested parents.